 The history of film is full of provocateurs.
 From the earliest agitators to more contemporary lenses, there is a long-established tradition of using visual mediums to confront brutal realities and unpack societal malaise.
-Director Melina Matsoukas follows in a similar vein, even while simultaneously rejecting the standard formats for controversial content.
-Matsoukas’s brand of provocation instead comes from a unique, inherently multicultural point of view that flips existing narratives to normalize the inclusion of women and people of color in spaces where they previously were not represented.
+While simultaneously rejecting standard formats for controversial content, director Melina Matsoukas follows in a similar vein.
+Matsoukas’ brand of provocation instead comes from a unique, inherently multicultural point of view that flips existing narratives to normalize the inclusion of women and people of color in spaces where they previously were not represented.

-Even before Melina began shaping powerful brand stories, she was already working with some of the biggest names in entertainment.
-She has previously directed projects for Jay Z, Lady Gaga, Snoop Dogg, Solange, Pharrell, and Rihanna, for whom she directed the MTV Best Video Award-winning visuals for “We Found Love.”
+Matsoukas began her career shaping powerful brand stories with some of the biggest names in entertainment.
+She has previously directed projects for Jay Z, Lady Gaga, Snoop Dogg, Solange, Pharrell and Rihanna, for whom she directed the MTV Best Video Award-winning visuals for “We Found Love.”
 Melina was the first solo female director to receive an MTV award in the Best Video category, and later went on to also win a Grammy for best long-format video for “We Found Love.”